-Other: Minimum Maximum G2 Number of credits per term a student can take for the stated 12 18 full-time tuition.
-Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, X junior, senior)?
-G4 Do tuition and fees vary by undergraduate instructional X program?
+G2 Number of credits per term a student can take for the stated full-time tuition junior, senior)?

+Minimum Maximum 12 18

+G3 Do tuition and fees vary by year of study (e.g., sophomore, l· Do tuition and fees vary by undergraduate instructional program?
+If you what parameters of full time undergraduates have

 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?